arunbaby0/arunbaby.com/_ai_agents/0015-planning-and-decomposition.md

 An agent without a plan is a leaf in the wind.
 An agent with a plan is a guided missile.

 This concludes the "Foundations" and "Intermediate Concepts" of our curriculum.
 We have covered Models, Prompts, Tools, Memory, RAG, and Planning.
-In the next section (Days 16-28), we will move into **Deep Domain Specialization**: Real-time Pipelines, Voice Agents with WebRTC, and Vision Agents.
+With planning in place, we move into **Deep Domain Specialization**: Real-time Pipelines, Voice Agents, and Vision Agents.